-April 18, 2007 - Voting with the conservatives in the 5-4 decision in Gonzales v.
-Carhart, Justice Kennedy writes the majority opinion to uphold the nationwide ban on partial birth abortions.
+April 18, 2007 - Voting with conservatives in the 5-4 decision in Gonzales v.
+Carhart, Kennedy writes the majority opinion to uphold the nationwide ban on partial birth abortions.

 June 12, 2008 - In Boumediene v.
-Bush, he writes the majority 5-4 opinion, assessing that the language of the Constitution grants the Guantanamo Bay prison detainees the right to seek habeas corpus.
+Bush, Kennedy writes the majority 5-4 opinion, assessing that the language of the Constitution grants the Guantánamo Bay prison detainees the right to seek habeas corpus.

 June 25, 2012 - Writes the opinion of the court in Arizona v.
 United States, overturning three sections of Arizona’s 2010 immigration law.